This page contains affiliate links. Please read our disclosure for more info.

 We used to travel mostly in hot climates but have been spending more time in cooler places in winter.
 The packing list below works for multiple climates and I’ve noted the extra things we pack for cold places.

-Our biggest change in the last year has been switching from one carry on backpack each to a rolling suitcase plus personal item.
-You can read more about that below.
+Our biggest change in recent years has been switching from one carry on backpack each to a rolling suitcase plus personal item.
+You can read more about that below as well as our carry on packing tips.

 - Our Change From Carry-On Backpack to Suitcase